NIVANorge/edna-runner/README.md

 - pod5 files
   - unclassified sequences
   - identifier = Barcode
 - fastaq files
   - identifier = Barcode
-- outoput can be used for both for MinKNOW and Epi2me
+- output can be used for both for MinKNOW and Epi2me
 - ...